 Real estate investing is full of choices and options, and being aware of these is the first step to making the best possible investment decisions.
-For individual investors looking for a long-term, income-producing opportunity, rental properties offer considerable advantages.
+For individual investors looking for a long-term, income-producing opportunity, single-family rental properties offer considerable advantages.

-Investing in rental properties has been gaining a lot of traction in the marketplace as the demand for rental homes continues to grow.
+Investing in single-family rental properties has been gaining a lot of traction in the marketplace as the demand for rental homes continues to grow.
 A large portion of the millennial generation is delaying home ownership, due in many cases to student debt, but also fueled by that demographic’s desire for the mobility and convenience that comes with renting.
 In fact home ownership in the U.S. is the lowest it’s been since 1965, according to a recent Census Bureau report.

 As the rate of homeownership in the U.S. continues to decline, rental housing is in high demand in many markets across the country.
 In Palm Beach, Broward, and Miami-Dade counties, 31 percent of single-family homes, townhomes, and condos are owned by people who live elsewhere.
 That rate is 40 percent in Las Vegas, and 33 percent in Orlando, according to a recent report in the Sun Sentinel Times.
 Much of this is driven by the fact that pricing for single-family housing is still below peak value.